Cyberbyte-Software/Life-Control/README.md

 ### White Lister

-1. Can Only Set Cop/Medic Rank And Licenses
+1. Can Only Set Cop/Medic Rank
 2. Can't see richest players in Dashboard
 3. Can't see vehicles,houses,gangs
 4. Can't see current players in server